A short-antlered buck gnaws at the lime green leaves of our freshly planted dogwood, and the fresh anxieties of the day begin gnaw at my heart.

 There is a still small voice that beckons and pursues our hearts, and offers a lot more grace than my gas light.
 We can listen and align and drink and stretch to new heights, as we give the refreshment of that grace away.

 As a mom, I often feel like I’m giving away what I’ve had for about two seconds.
 I wake and decide where my spirit and attitude rest, then my children wake and I set the tone with that thing I just decided.
-In ugly moment, I have to stop and breathe, and receive the grace not to react – and in that very moment, I get to give away the grace I’m receiving.
+In ugly moments, I have to stop and breathe, and receive the grace not to react – and in that very moment, I get to give away the grace I’m receiving.
 My children ask me what’s wrong as I hang up the phone, and I have an opportunity to speak out loud the truth I am deciding to believe right in that very moment about the news I just heard.
 The truths we speak reshape our hearts.

 There is a time to draw away and be alone with God, yes… seek and pursue this!
 But a mama’s reality is that often when we wish to draw away, we cannot…and so, we are invited to give away not what we received yesterday, last week, or even this morning, but to give away God’s grace, as we are drinking from the fountain that never empties.

-Don’t be afraid of running of steam today, sweet sister.
+Don’t be afraid of running out of steam today, sweet sister.
 Go ahead, give your service, your attention, your caring, your patience, your grace.
 Not in a way that is resentful, or martyr-like, or neglecting self-care, but in a genuine fearless offering of yourself through those moments when you are needed beyond what is comfortable to give.

 As you give your life away, you will find it in your Savior who gave his for you.